-Figure 5-2.
-Changing the default organization settings
+- 1. Choose Organization to display the default organization settings.

 - 2. Change the organization name.

 - 3. Click Submit.

 - 4. Under location, type the company headquarters physical address.

 - 5. Click Submit.

 The dashboard map updates dynamically to keep an accurate visual overview of your network.
 You can always refer to the dashboard map as you define your topology to make sure the deployment is accurate.